snyuryev/snyuryev.github.io/_posts/2015-3-14-Swift-and-bubble-sort.md

 }
 ```

 So let's use our bubbleSort function.
-Declare variable with empty array of strings:
+Declare variable with empty array of integers:

 ```
 var unsorted: [Int] = []